centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-mariadb.md

 ---

 You may have several MariaDB databases in your architecture.
 The central server has a database, each remote server has a database, and the MBI and MAP modules each have a dedicated database.
-Within your architecture, all databases must have the same verison of MariaDB.
+Within your architecture, all databases must have the same version of MariaDB.

 ## Upgrading process